statping/statping/dev/README.md

 ``` go
 func SampleData() error
 ```
-SampleData runs all the sample data for a new Statup installation
+SampleData runs all the sample data for a new Statping installation